marzhall/kyuu/readme.md

 it.
 Y'know, like files.
 Read and write.
 That's it.

-With this in mind, my frustration grew with modern message queues who left me to install libraries that only support some programming languages and/or use REST API calls and `curl` and its bunch of obtuse options, just to let me read from something and write to something.
+With this in mind, my frustration grew with modern message queues who required me to install libraries that only support some programming languages and/or use REST API calls and `curl` and its bunch of obtuse options, just to let me read from something and write to something.

 So, instead, I made a virtual filesystem for a queue - virtual files acting loosely like a REST API for the `kyuu` daemon,